AssetFetch/blender/README.md

 1. Create a symlink in your filesystem that connects the `/src` folder in this repository with blender's addon directory, for example on Windows this would be `C:\Users\<User>\AppData\Roaming\Blender Foundation\Blender\4.0\scripts\addons\src`.
 2. Download the required python-dependencies:
 ```
-# Make sure that you are in the root of this directory (same directory as this readme file)
+# Make sure that you are in the root of this repository (same directory as this readme file)
 # Download the required packages into the src/lib directory
 pip install --target ./src/lib/ -r ./requirements.txt
 ```